 Can I file for an extension if my spouse doesn't have a SSN or ITIN?

-When eFiling federal extension (form 4868) and you or your spouse don't yet have a SSN or ITIN issued, you will need to file the extension just the person who already has a SS or ITIN.
-When you are ready to file your return, you can file a joint return and include your spouse once they have received their SSN or ITIN.
+When eFiling federal extension (form 4868) and you or your spouse don't yet have a SSN or ITIN issued, you will need to file the extension for just the person who already has a SS or ITIN.
+When you are ready to file your tax return, you can file a joint return and include you or your spouse once the SSN or ITIN has been received.

 Note: You don't have to use the same filing status on your tax return that you used on your tax extension.